wp-plugins/decorative-caps-with-series/readme.txt

 NOTE: '' is the default value.
 Nothing will happen if you leave the field for a series untouched.

+4. Add the class definition(s) to your theme's CSS file.

 == Frequently Asked Questions ==